sourcegraph/sourcegraph-public-snapshot/doc/dev/adr/1655963328-sunset-datadog.md

-# 4. Sunset Datadog Integration
+# 4. Sunset Datadog integration

 Date: 2022-06-23

-### Context
+## Context

 [RFC 575](https://docs.google.com/document/d/1xnAgloZB8sEkyhecjml2ByQl-aUCrJdWDYOBj3asA9g/edit) led to implement a Datadog POC, in an effort to decrease the proliferation of and unify the observability tooling used for operating Sourcegraph instances _within Sourcegraph_.

 Reasons to not got further with the POC:

 - We have been underutilizing the platform quite heavily
 - The DevOps team no longer exists so we would need to find a new owner for this service soon.